maxim2266/str/README.md

 Bored with developing the same functionality over and over again, unsatisfied with existing libraries, so decided to make the right one, once and forever. 🙂

+## Features

+* Handles both C and binary strings;
+* Light-weight references to strings: cheap to create, copy, or pass by value;
+* Support for copy and move semantics, although not enforceable by the C language;
+* String composition targeting memory, file descriptors, or file streams;

 ## Installation
 Just clone the project and copy (or symlink) the files `str.h` and `str.c` into your project, but please respect the [license](LICENSE).